Regression Discontinuity Designs Under Interference: Conclusions

+We have proposed a distance-based local polynomial estimator for estimating boundary effects and the standard RDD local polynomial estimator for estimating the boundary overall direct and indirect effects.
+We have considered these estimation strategies with and without bias correction and have derived their asymptotic properties under the assumption of local dependence.
+In addition, we have developed a variance estimator that accounts for network-induced dependence, providing more accurate inference than conventional estimators that assume i.i.d. data.
 A key result is that the convergence rate of our distance-based local polynomial estimators depends on the codimension of the effective treatment boundary, which reflects the number of individual and neighbor scores that must simultaneously lie at the cutoff.
 In particular, the conventional RDD rate is recovered when the codimension equals one.
 Our formal analysis generalizes beyond our interference framework and is of independent interest to the multivariate RDD literature.
-In addition, to our knowledge, this is the first work to study local polynomial estimation with network-dependent data, thereby also indirectly contributing to the statistical literature on local polynomial estimation \citep{fan}.
+To our knowledge, this is also the first work to study local polynomial estimation with network-dependent data, thereby also indirectly contributing to the statistical literature on local polynomial estimation \citep{fan}.